-Over a seven-month period, we traced 6,264,361 pieces of mail that reached prospective customers and recorded the dates they reached the home.
-We also collected data on 10,888 pay-per-click leads through both phone calls and web forms.
+We traced 6,264,361 pieces of mail over a seven-month period for one of our real estate clients and recorded the dates mail reached the home.
+We also collected data on 10,888 paid search leads submitted through both phone calls and web forms.

-Our regression model proved that the presence of mail in market had a positive correlation to PPC Leads.
-After conducting the analysis, we can say with 98.63% confidence, that mail has significant influence on PPC leads, and that approximately 20% of the PPC leads variation can be explained by mail being in market.
-Furthermore, after concluding this analysis, we ran a separate study for SEO leads.
-We can report with 99.74% confidence that the presence of mail had a significant influence on SEO leads, and that approximately 28.1% of the positive SEO lead variation can be explained by mail being present in market.
+In addition, we ran a separate study for organic search leads.
+We can report with 99.74% confidence that the presence of mail also had a significant influence on these leads, and approximately 28% of the positive lead variation can be explained by mail being present in the home.